 As any good analyst will tell you, metrics are the key.
 If an Enterprise does not know where it’s headed with its data governance plan, reflected in black and white, it’s bound to stutter.
 Things like targets achieved, dollars saved, and risks mitigated need to be measured and recorded.

-Failure to record is one of the highest contributory factors for the loss of momentum of any data governance program, say experts.
-Continuous tracking of the achievements and failures, and updating the data governance council of these will allow data governance to be a living, breathing creature within an organization.
-The first sign of success must not be interpreted as a time to slow down but instead, used to add to the momentum.
+Failure to record is one of the leading contributors to the loss of momentum in any data governance program, say experts.
+Continuous tracking of the achievements and failures, and updating the data governance council on these, will allow data governance to be a living, breathing creature within an organization.
+The first sign of success must not be interpreted as a time to slow down, but instead, be used to add to the momentum.